pacificclimate/design-value-explorer/docs/deployment.md

 - Configuration of local preferences storage (key `local_config`)
 - A miscellany of other values

+Notes:

-Filepaths are not absolute, and use `resource_pkgs.resource_filename` set within `dve/` as a reference.
+1. Filepaths are not absolute, and use `resource_pkgs.resource_filename` set within `dve/` as a reference.
 This is not a desirable practice and will [change](https://github.com/pacificclimate/dash-dv-explorer/issues/111) to absolute, direct filepaths at some point.

+2. See the module docstring for module `dve/callbacks/local_preferences. py` for details on how to configure local preferences.

 ## Deploying locally for development